-In this article, we’ll start with the why – why the IBR is so important – and then look at the how, that is how to select and calculate the discount rate to be used in your company’s lease calculations.
+In this article, we’ll start with the why – why the IBR is so important – and then look at the how, that is how to select and calculate the discount rate to be used in your company’s lease costs and calculations.

 The IBR and its importance in lease accounting

 Why is IBR so critical to lease accounting?

 The answer is that when it comes to lease calculations, everything hinges on the discount rate that is used to calculate the value of the lease.
 Furthermore, any lease modifications that need to take place will also be based around this number.

 As a quick recap, ASC 842 lease accounting standard changed the way leases are accounted for, marking a significant change from ASC 840 lease accounting rules.
 Unlike the previous accounting treatment, under ASC 842 leases and particularly operating leases cannot be expensed through the income statement.
 Rather, a right-of-use asset is created along with a lease liability.
 These balance sheet items are thus sensitive to initial calculations and re-measurements, which as we’ve seen are directly related to the discount rate used in lease calculations.

 ASC 842 lease accounting standard specifically addresses the discount rate that should be applied to leases.
 It defines this as follows:

 “For a lessee, the discount rate for the lease is the rate implicit in the lease unless

 that rate cannot be readily determined.
 In that case, the lessee is required to use

 For many lease lease classificaitons, the discount rate implicit in the lease is difficult to determine.
 Therefore, in many cases, the IBR is used by private companies and public companies in their lease calculations.